vivekimsit/frontend-coding-exercise-angular/README.md

 # CityPantry Frontend Coding Exercise - Angular
-This is a coding exercise written in Angular.
+This is a coding exercise written in [Angular 5](https://angular.io/docs).

 In this exercise you will write a simple frontend application interfacing with the backend provided.